thebushschool/cpjava/thisweek.md

 * Here we will learn about "evolution" of classes via extending a parent object to a child object - just like what you might observe in nature.
 * We will also study Accessor (getter) and Mutator (setter) methods that will allow view and modification of Object properties.

 ## B. The following simple tasks below are all due BEFORE Thanksgiving break on Nov 24th.
-These tasks should take you about 10 minutes each to complete
+These tasks should take you, on average, 15 minutes each to complete

    1. [Complete the Impromptu Quiz on Inheritance](https://classroom.google.com/c/MTI2MDgzMTM2MDgw/a/MjMxNDc5NzgxNTM5/details)
    This should already be complete!
 Did you submit your quiz as a Zip file to your Practice Repository?